Food & Fashion

 Food & Fashion According to The Taste Curators

-The Taste Curators Abbey Cook and Lish Steiling will discuss the exhibition Food & Fashion with co-curators Melissa Marra-Alvarez and Elizabeth Way.
-The evening will focus on the coincidences between fashion and food and will include tasting dishes inspired by objects featured in the exhibition.
-Please note that walk-ins are not allowed for this event.
-Only those who have RSVP'd will be admitted.
+The Taste Curators Abbey Cook and Lish Steiling discussed the exhibition Food & Fashion with co-curators Melissa Marra-Alvarez and Elizabeth Way.
+The evening focused on the coincidences between fashion and food and included tasting dishes inspired by objects featured in the exhibition.

-Dive deeper into some of the objects on display in Food & Fashion with curators Melissa Marra-Alvarez and Elizabeth Way.
+Dive deeper into some of the objects that were on display in Food & Fashion with curators Melissa Marra-Alvarez and Elizabeth Way.
+Listen on our digital guide on Bloomberg Connects or on our Special Audio Feature page

-Food & Fashion has been made possible thanks to the generosity of the Couture Council of The Museum at FIT and The Coby Foundation.
-This project is supported in part by the National Endowment for the Arts.
+Food & Fashion was made possible thanks to the generosity of the Couture Council of The Museum at FIT and The Coby Foundation.
+This project was supported in part by the National Endowment for the Arts.
 To find out more about how National Endowment for the Arts grants impact individuals and communities, visit www.arts.gov.
 Additional support was provided by The New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature.

 couture council logo